neynarxyz/go-sdk/generated/neynar_sdk/docs/FrameAPI.md

 func main() {
 	viewerFid := int32(56) // int32 | FID of the user to fetch relevant mini apps for
-	timeWindow := openapiclient.TrendingTimeWindow("1h") // TrendingTimeWindow | Time window used to limit statistics used to calculate mini app relevance (optional)
+	timeWindow := openapiclient.MiniAppTimeWindow("1h") // MiniAppTimeWindow | Time window used to limit statistics used to calculate mini app relevance (optional) (default to "7d")

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)